RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `donations` (`PublicDonation[]`): The list of all donations.

+### `DELETE /`
+Deletes a donation.
+Deleted donations are not returned by any other donation endpoints.

+Query parameters:
+- `donationId` (`number`): The ID of the donation to mark as refunded.

+Returns an empty body.

+Can return the following errors:
+- `400`: When the request data is not sent.
+- `404`: When no donation was found for the given ID.

 ### `POST /link`
 Links a user to a donation.